musoniusr/DhammaratoDhamma/_posts/2024-11-23-practice-nurturing-for-those-heavy-triggers-anna-s-11-23-24.md

 **Dhammarato:** Go after and give method to those enemies of yours.
 We call them enemies, but in fact, they don't even think that they're enemies.
 They're just being naturally racist.

 **Anna:** So I get the point about telling myself, I've been there, done that.
 I can do it again, no problem.
 Problem.
 Because it, it relieve, it relieve my mind and it relieved the anger.
-But I don't really understand how it would transform into meta.
+But I don't really understand how it would transform into metta.
 Because when you say you don't, you.

 **Dhammarato:** Don'T need to with yourself.
 You nurture yourself when the racist is there and say, he may be racist, but I'm okay, he can't touch me.
 I'm all right, not a worry in the world.
 I feel good, in fact.
 And after you learn to feel good in the face of the racist in your mind, then you can learn to feel good in the face of the racist in actuality, this is something we have to practice.
 So go get a racist, go get his photo even and practice.
 I'm okay, he can't touch me.
 He can revile me all he wants and he can't bother me.
 He can't touch me.
 I'm okay.
 And so that's the time you nurture yourself first.
 And if you get really good at it, you can just nurture him and tease him.